creativeArtie/ChainerJS/README.md

   * `modifier` (edits the elements)
   * `model` (defines and edits the model)
   * `system` (sets prepation and ready function)
-* api holds the function to work with the model or a presenter, you can replace the word `api` with any javascript accept-able variable name
+* api holds the function to work with the model or a presenter, you can replace the word `api` with any javascript accept-able variable name.
+It fact, it is often better to use a different name so you can use the api inside the inner function.
 * doSomething is a function provided by the api.
 It return itself if no other data is needed.
 * the function with the api as parameter is call the parent function to the nested function
 * the function with the api1 as a parameter is call the child function